Do you have an unruly, out of control dog? Do you have a new puppy and want to start off correctly right from the word go? Either way we can help you.

 Dogs, like children, need boundaries and have to learn how to behave appropriately in different situations and environments.

 Training is not about coercion; it’s about teamwork, building your dog’s confidence, having fun and therefore improving the relationship between the two of you.
 We train you to teach your dog life skills; your dog needs to learn to be polite and well-mannered around adults, children and other dogs.

 This means you’ll be able to take your dog anywhere with you, without feeling anxious or embarrassed.
 We want you to feel proud and confident wherever you go, be that to a friend’s house, for a coffee in town, or on holiday.

-Cranbourne Dog Training School (CDTS) is based in Berkshire, with day and evening classes held in Winkfield Row and Warfield.
+Cranbourne Dog Training School (CDTS) is based in Berkshire, with day and evening classes held in Winkfield Row.
 Levels start with Beginners and go through five stages to Advanced level.

 CDTS is very different in its attitude to both training and behavioural problems.
 Our holistic approach to training involves looking at the whole dog, including making owners aware that diet, physical health & stress can have an adverse effect on behaviour.

 We believe training should be kind, fun and motivating for your dog so we use a reward-based method (treats and toys) to help you get the best out of your canine friend.

 Our professional team of nine Instructors regularly update their continuing personal development by attending seminars and courses on behaviour, health issues & training.
 We are committed to helping you get the best out of your dog.
 We are recommended by veterinary practises in Ascot, Windlesham, Windsor, Holyport, Slough, Maidenhead and Bracknell.